marksyzm/teoti-experiment/README.md

 ===============================
 Forums for the Armaggedon -

-Uses the MEAN stack, Socket.IO, and a bunch of other modern stuff
+Uses the MEAN stack, Hapi, Socket.IO, and a bunch of other modern stuff

 Pre-Requisites
 --------------